-- NRS 41A.015, under which doctors and other healthcare providers must use the reasonable care, skill or knowledge ordinarily used under similar circumstances by similarly trained and experienced providers of health care;
+- NRS 41A.015, under which doctors and other healthcare providers must use reasonable care, skill or knowledge ordinarily used under similar circumstances by similarly trained and experienced providers of health care;

-- NRS 484B.270(5), which requires Nevada drivers to exercise due care and use their horn where necessary to avoid a collision with a someone riding a bicycle; and
+- NRS 484B.270(5), which requires Nevada drivers to exercise due care and use their horn where necessary to avoid a collision with someone riding a bicycle; and

 - NRS Chapter 162, which imparts a fiduciary duty to executors of trust and wills.